limbus-medtec/typescript-styleguide/README.md

 # TypeScript Style Guide

-This is the TypeScript style guide that we use internally at Platypi!
-It is *semi-reasonable*, but it's more important that we keep a consistent look/feel of our code.
+This is the TypeScript style guide used by Limbus Medtec.
+It has been forked from Platypi!

 ## Table of Contents